idlesign/uwsgiconf/docs/contrib/django.md

 -   Automatic DB connections closing after `fork()`;
 -   and more.

+## Settings

 ### UWSGIFY_MODULE_INIT

 `uwsgify` can import modules from your Django applications automatically on project startup.

-This is useful for background tasks (crons, timers, mules offloading), and other uwsgi stuff.
+This is useful for background tasks (crons, timers, mules offloading) registration, and other uwsgi stuff.
 E.g.:

 ```python